• Play the sound file

 There will be more from Radio Derb next week.

-[Music clip: Ella Firzgerald, "Ev'ry Time We Say Goodbye."]
+[Music clip: Ella Fitzgerald, "Ev'ry Time We Say Goodbye."]